replab/replab/sphinx/api/rep.rst

    (matrix) images of the group generators; the computation of images rests on the factorization of group elements.

--  `.SimilarRep` describes a representation with an associated change of basis matrix.

 Once a `.Rep` has been constructed, it can be decomposed into irreducible representations using the ``rep.decomposition`` method.